Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-Deployment/README.md

 ![api_step1](./ReadmeFiles/api_step1.png)

 2. On the **App Service** explorer section you will see an upward-facing arrow icon.
-Click on it publish your local files in the `WebApp` folder to **Azure App Services** (use "Browse" option if needed, and locate the right folder).
+Click on it publish your local files in the `WebAPI` folder to **Azure App Services**.

 ![api_step2](./ReadmeFiles/api_step2.png)

 3. Choose a creation option based on the operating system to which you want to deploy. in this sample, we choose **Linux**.
 4. Select a Node.js version when prompted.
 An **LTS** version is recommended.
-5. Type a globally unique name for your web app and press Enter.
-The name must be unique across all of **Azure**. (e.g. `msal-nodejs-webapp1`)
+5. Type a globally unique name for your web API and press Enter.
+The name must be unique across all of **Azure**. (e.g. `msal-nodejs-webapi1`)
 6. After you respond to all the prompts, **VS Code** shows the **Azure** resources that are being created for your app in its notification popup.
 7. Select **Yes** when prompted to update your configuration to run npm install on the target Linux server.